felipearpa/mypost/README.md

 ### Post

-It shows all post from [jsonplaceholder](https://jsonplaceholder.typicode.com/guide/).
+It shows all post from [jsonplaceholder](https://jsonplaceholder.typicode.com/guide/) and all posts are cached in a room database with a policy of one day.

 ![Post](images/post.png)